TrelisResearch/arc-agi-2025/llm_python/experiment_notes.md

 - note that currently, there are incorrect programs that generate massive grids.
 - Discuss logs going into folders vs not going into folders.
 - Mathieu.
 - How will we want to save data, during test time tuning?
+DuckDB!
 - For test time tuning, will we a) try to train on all data, b) continued training on the ttt data, c) continued training on the ttt data + a small blend.
 Worth considering how we do this, perhaps best done via the run_arc_tasks_soar script.
+We will opt for c.

 Ronan reminders:
 Training speed-ups:
 - Use 'pissa' for Lora initialization.
 - Move to 2e-4 for learning rate.
 - Reduce max seq length to around 24000.
+  - Check context lengths on all problems.
+- Flash Attention 2
 - Turn off prediction loop, to use a larger batch size.
 - Use GPT OSS? (slower to fine-tune, but fast inference).
 Needs vLLM, not sglang, requiring some updates to the codebase.

 ---

+11 Aug 2025

 ## 9 Aug 2025